 Today I discussed depression and suicide with Girl Scout Troop 6228.

-We talked about how each of them have to spend 80 hours on a cause that can be sustainable long after they’ve graduated from high school in order for them to earn their Gold Awards.
+We talked about how each of them has to spend 80 hours on a cause that can be sustainable long after they’ve graduated from high school for them to earn their Gold Awards.
 If only everyone had to serve 80 selfless hours.
-What could we as humans then accomplish?

-It was great to see these young girls inspired to act by their own experiences and their love for one another.
-Each unique interest pulled them in slightly different directions but they all came back to the need to raise awareness for suicide prevention.
+It was great to see these young girls inspired to act by their own lived experiences and love for one another.
+Each unique interest pulled them in slightly different directions, but they all came back to the need to raise awareness for suicide prevention.

 The girls reminded me of someone I knew long ago.
 Someone who once (and oftentimes still) had questions just like theirs.
 I couldn’t help but feel their “friendship net” was something my teenage self had missed out on long ago.

 Would my days have been a bit brighter had I known them then?

 Their love and acceptance of one another should be the basis of all suicide prevention.
 If only we could bottle that up and disperse it freely to the masses.